Baby Constipation: Signs, Causes, and What Helps

 Unfortunately, these changes frequently occur at a time when many babies are becoming increasingly irritable and so parents naturally assume there is a connection.
 However, in most situations changes in bowel habits have nothing to do with an infant's irritable behavior.

-It's not the frequency of bowel motions or straining that determines if your baby is constipated; it's the consistency of his stools.
+It's not the frequency of bowel motions or straining that determines if your baby is constipated; it's the consistency of their stools.

 Why the frequency of stools change

-A decrease in the number of times your baby poops doesn't necessarily mean he is constipated.
+A decrease in the number of times your baby poops doesn't necessarily mean they are constipated.

 A decrease in the frequency of bowel motions is often noticeable around 4 weeks of age, particularly when a baby is breastfed.
-As your baby's digestive system matures his body is better able to digest and absorb the many nutrients in milk (breast or formula) and as a result there in less waste (poop).
+As your baby's digestive system matures, their body is better able to digest and absorb the many nutrients in milk (breast or formula) and as a result there is less waste (poop).

-It is around this time that a mother's breast milk supply settles to meet her baby's needs, so this also results is less poop.
-(Nursing mother's often have an abundance of breast milk during the early weeks of breastfeeding.)
+It is around this time that a mother's breast milk supply settles to meet her baby's needs, so this also results in less poop.
+(Nursing mother's often have an abundance of breast milk during the early weeks of breastfeeding).

 A reduction in the number of of bowel motions of a formula fed baby may also be seen around this age.
 However, it generally less obvious than changes seen in fully breastfed infants.